emailaddresses/PHYS4150-2018/README.md

 **claims: anything in this code repo not consistent with lecture content, plaese follow lecture content as standard**

-# PHYS4150 code repo
+# PHYS4150-2018
-This is a code repo for course PHYS4150 Computational Physics, including some code snippet.
-I hope it will be helpful for course studying.
+This is the website for course PHYS4150 Computational Physics, including course materials and some code snippet.
+I hope it will be helpful for course learning.

 # Course Notification